awsdocs/amazon-efs-user-guide/doc_source/mounting-fs-old.md

 RHEL 6\.9 might be suboptimal for certain workloads due to [Poor Performance When Opening Many Files in Parallel](troubleshooting-efs-general.md#open-close-operations-serialized)\.

 **Note**
-Using Amazon EFS with Amazon EC2 instances based on Microsoft Windows is not supported\.
+Using Amazon EFS with Amazon EC2 instances running Microsoft Windows is not supported\.

 ### Troubleshooting AMI and kernel versions<a name="ami-kernel-versions-troubleshooting"></a>